Protino/DaggerGround/index.md

 Also, it is a weapon.

-**Note : **
+**Note :**

-__I plan to learn new stuff this way.
+<i>I plan to learn new stuff this way.
 I simply write down whatever I read or understand about the `New thing` that I'm learning.
 Just throw all the stuff that's in my head onto this document/page.
 Then re-read it and correct myself.
-Right now, it sounds like a great idea!
+Right now, it sounds like a great idea!</i>

-Also, will add a Disqus section so that the `Lords of the New Thing` can correct me.
-Or they can also create a pull request, if they are the `Nice lords`__
+Has Disqus so that the `Lords of the New Thing` can correct me.
+Or they can also create a pull request, if they are the `Nice lords`</i>

 ### What is dependency injection?